VarunProg/FoodOrderingApp/readme.md

    ## Features of the Application
    - Auth0 has been used to authorised the user
    - only authorised user can hit the api from frontend
-   - backend also checks if the user is authorised then only backend api can be triggered
+   - backend also checks if the user is authorised then only backend api can be triggered (JWT Authentication is implemented)
    - on frontend routes are protected so that only authorised user gets access to application
    - routing has been implemented on the frontend to create-order and for landing page.
    - you can see on UI who created the order
    - sign in functionality with using Auth0
    - sign out
+   - user can create the order (when order created alerts will be pop up on the screen)
+   - user can delete the order (when user tries to delete the order user will be asked for confirmation)
+   - On UI user can see who created the order with user's name

 **ScreenShots**
    <img src="screenshots/create-order.png" alt="Project Logo" width="200"/>